coleifer/huey/docs/troubleshooting.rst

     Sentinel-managed connection pool so the client re-discovers the current master automatically: see :ref:`recipe-redis-sentinel`.

-Consumer logs constant errors / stops blocking when using Sentinel
+Task latency increased after switching to Sentinel
     When connecting through ``redis.sentinel.Sentinel``, the ``socket_timeout``
     must comfortably exceed the consumer's blocking read timeout (default 1 second).
-If the socket timeout is shorter, every blocking dequeue times out at the socket level, and the consumer falls back to logging errors and polling.
+If the socket timeout is shorter, every blocking dequeue times out at the socket level and is indistinguishable from an empty queue: the consumer silently degrades to polling with backoff -- no errors are logged, but an idle consumer may take up to ``--max-delay`` seconds (default 10) to notice new tasks.
 See :ref:`recipe-redis-sentinel` for a working configuration.